veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-pie-chart.md

     ```typescript
     pieChartData: Array<any> = [{data: [69, 72, 82, 79, 92], label: 'Net Profit Margin (%)'} ];
     ```
-- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is taken or clicked over the pie chart.
+- **chartHover/chartClick (mouse Events):** It is an event which appears when the mouse is clicked or placed over the pie chart.
 For example, displaying label and point value when the mouse is clicked on the chart or mouse is moved over the chart.
 - **Legends (Boolean):** It is a name given to the same category of data that is used in plotting the pie chart.
 If it is true, it shows the legends otherwise it does not show.
-- **Color (Color/color hexadecimal code):** This property provides user desire color to the pie chart.
+- **Color (Color/color hexadecimal code):** This property provides user desired color to the pie chart.
 For example,
     ```css
     background-color: #92a8d1;
     ```